-The original document has been revised a number of times, and was last revised in 2011 with the help of Homeless Link.
 In the intervening five years, there have been some changes in drugs trends with the advent of Novel Psychoactive Substances (NPS) and the increased use of Naloxone to manage opiate overdoses.
-While there are no fundamental changes to the document, various wordings have been revised to ensure the Policy remains up-to-date and relevant.
+In addition to this shift in emphasis, various wordings have been revised to ensure the Policy remains up-to-date and relevant.